 At a 95% significance level, we cannot reject h0 because the p-value for all methods is above .05.
 This means that the returns for the first few weeks of a company’s IPO are not equal.

 When deciding which stocks to watch for IPO and invest in, individuals need to carefully look at each individual company.
 Deciding when to invest in newly public companies may also be a part of the decision making process because our stocks’ first trading days were many years apart.
 The details to look for may include industry, employee count, headquarter location, etc. Aside from the time period, these were all factors that were different between our two stocks chosen for this comparison.

+proc ttest data=jpm_adbe1 cochran ci=equal umpu;

+class d_stock;

+var return;

+run;

+all your codes are two sided.